Skip to Main Content

 Clean, functional and well-placed exterior lighting not only looks nice, but also can be an important safety and security feature.
 At the very least, inspect and refurbish the outdoor lighting you have.
 “Make sure that it is clear of cobwebs and dust and that the bulbs are still working,” Stewart says.
 “It can ensure your home is well-lit if any potential buyers visit around sunset or drive by at night.”
 If there are some too-dark areas, consider installing another fixture or two, or installing a motion sensor that turns on the light when someone approaches.

-Cost: Between $350 and $500 to install outdoor motion-sensor lights, according to Fixr.
+Average cost: Between $350 and $500 to install outdoor motion-sensor lights, according to Fixr.

 7. Fix the roof and gutters

-Cost: Between $400 and $2,000 for roof repair and between $218 and $396 for gutter repair, per Fixr.
+Average cost: Between $400 and $2,000 for roof repair and between $218 and $396 for gutter repair, per Fixr.

 8. Upgrade the mailbox

-It’s small but significant.
+This one is small but significant.
 The mailbox is one of the first things a prospective buyer will see when they arrive at your home: “If your mailbox is faded or is looking worse for the wear, it’s time for an upgrade,” Stewart says.
 “It might be a small project, but it’s one that can help improve overall curb appeal.”

-Cost: If your mailbox just needs to be cleaned or painted, the cost is next to nothing.
+Average cost: If your mailbox just needs to be cleaned or painted, the cost is next to nothing.
 If it needs to be replaced, you can find very inexpensive mailbox-and-post kits at your local home-improvement store.

-Common curb appeal mistakes
+Common mistakes to avoid

 • Going overboard: Don’t get caught up in making every upgrade possible.
 “One of the common mistakes I find when it comes to curb appeal is a homeowner doing too much,” Charlie says.
 “There can be such a thing as too many trees or too many flowers.”
-Stewart provides an example: “While a full garden may look beautiful to a seller, potential buyers may see it as difficult for upkeep.”

-• Making bold changes: Stick to neutral shades for things like kitchen and bath tile, and especially for exterior paint.
+• Making bold color choices: Stick to neutral shades for things like kitchen and bath tile, and especially for exterior paint.
 “One of the biggest mistakes I see people make is painting their homes a loud, outrageous color,” Charlie says.
 “Veer toward more of a classic look that will appeal to a variety of people.”